INTRODUCTION TO CONTRACT ASPECTS

 1.1 Importance of essential elements in the formation of a valid contract

-A contract is considered as an agreement that gives rise to set of obligations which are enforced by the law to be fulfilled by both parties.
-The basic elements of contract are agreement, contractual intention and consideration which requires to be fulfilled with the valid formation of contract in legal terms.
-The significance of elements are described as follows -
+A contract is considered an agreement that gives rise to a set of obligations which are enforced by the law to be fulfilled by both parties.
+The basic elements of the contract are agreement, contractual intention and consideration which are required to be fulfilled with the valid formation of a contract in legal terms.
+The significance of elements is described as follows -

-Offer - It is the willingness of one party to enter into contract on specified terms with the other.
-It is made with an intention that it is binding after being accepted by the party or person to whom it is addressed.
-The offer can be made to a single person or may be group of people as well as the business or world (Mondal, 2014).
+Offer - It is the willingness of one party to enter into a contract on specified terms with the other.
+It is made with the intention that it is binding after being accepted by the party or person to whom it is addressed.
+The offer can be made to a single person or maybe a group of people as well as the business or world (Mondal, 2014).

-Acceptance - In order to complete the agreement, it is must that the offer is accepted in its original form.
-The acceptance from the other party can be in form of writing or act.
-But in case, if the other party give additional terms and conditions on top of the original offer, it is then considered as counter offer which discards the original offer.
+Acceptance - In order to complete the agreement, it is just that the offer is accepted in its original form.
+Acceptance from the other party can be in the form of writing or an act.
+But in case, the other party give additional terms and conditions on top of the original offer, it is then considered a counteroffer which discards the original offer.

-Contractual Intention – It is already mentioned in the acceptance element that offer must be made with an intention that it will be binding upon acceptance.
+Contractual Intention - It is already mentioned in the acceptance element that an offer must be made with the intention that it will be binding upon acceptance.
 It is here essential that all parties in agreement have an intention to enter into legal relations.
-It can be said that parties agree to accept the legal consequences that are attached with the agreements.
-In other words, parties are very well aware of the fact that agreement is legally binding with recourse to external party i.e. court.
-It is thus required that parties of the agreement must intend to enter into legally binding agreement.
+It can be said that parties agree to accept the legal consequences that are attached to the agreements.
+In other words, parties are very well aware of the fact that the agreement is legally binding with recourse to an external party i.e. court.
+It is thus required that parties to the agreement must intend to enter into a legally binding agreement.
 This may be rarely considered explicitly but usually concluded from the situations in which the agreement has been made (Appleman, Appleman and Holmes, 2013).

 1.2 Impact of different types of contract